-- Apply the HR planning techniques in the modern organizations. - Apply the knowledge in Recruiting right people for the positions in an organization learning : Lectures, Discussion, case studies and video clips semester examination
+- Apply the HR planning techniques in the modern organizations. - Apply the knowledge in Recruiting right people for the positions in an organization

 Theoretical and practical aspects of human resource plan and staffing in work organization, meaning, objectives and principles of human resource planning, forecasting techniques, approaches of job design and job analysis, process of job analysis, sources of recruitment of selection techniques, placement and orientation.